isographlabs/isograph/docs-website/docs/introduction.md

 ### What is Isograph, and what are resolvers?

 Isograph is a framework for building React applications that are backed by GraphQL data.
 In Isograph, components that read data can be selected from the graph, and automatically have the data they require passed in.
-Consider this example avatar component:
+Consider this example Avatar component:

 ```js
 export const Avatar = iso(`